All photo taken by lotzacurls unless otherwise credited.

 - Thermal long-sleeve shirt and leggings (for sleeping)

-- 6 or 7 pair of underwear, unless you enjoy turning yours inside-out!
+- 6 or 7 pairs of undies, unless you enjoy turning yours inside-out!

 - 2 bras for the ladies (+ extra if you sleep in one)